Details about the Systemic Risk Buffer (SyRB)

 Objective and Composition of the Systemic Risk Buffer

 The Systemic Risk Buffer (SyRB) is intended in accordance with Article 23e BWG to counteract systemic risks that may lead to a disruption with potentially significant detrimental effects on the domestic financial system or domestic real economy.
 The systemic risk buffer may be set for the banking sector as a whole or parts thereof, in relation to all exposures or a subgroup thereof.
 The possibility therefore exists to use several systemic risk buffers simultaneously for different exposures.
-One condition when defining a subset of sectoral exposures is the systemic relevance of the risks that arise from a subset of sectoral exposures.
-For further information, please consult the EBA Guidelines EBA/GL/2020/13 (Guidelines on the appropriate subsets of sectoral exposures to which competent or designated authorities may apply a systemic risk buffer in accordance with Article 133(5)(f) of Directive 2013/36/EU).
+One condition when defining a subset of sectoral exposures is the systemic relevance of the risks that arise from these exposures.
+For further information, please consult EBA Guidelines EBA/GL/2020/13 (Guidelines on the appropriate subsets of sectoral exposures to which competent or designated authorities may apply a systemic risk buffer in accordance with Article 133(5)(f) of Directive 2013/36/EU).

 The buffer rate to be set shall be at least 0.5% with no upper limit.
 The systemic risk buffer to be met by an individual credit institution is the total of the individual systemic risk buffers.
 The systemic risk buffer shall not be allowed to cover any risks that are already covers by a Countercyclical Capital Buffer (CCyB) or a Capital Buffer for Systemically Important Institutions and must be appropriate in terms of its effect on the financial systems of other Member States and the European Union.